COVID-19: Things to Know

 Who should be tested and how is the test done?

 When concerns around COVID-19 began to rise, access to testing was a problem in many areas of the region.
 This access has expanded, making it much easier for someone to get a test if their provider feels it’s necessary.
-If someone exhibits any symptoms of COVID-19, including cough, fever, shortness of breath, chills, sore throat, headache, muscle aches, and loss of taste or smell, they can use CoxHealth’s Virtual Visits On Demand to receive an evaluation from a provider.
+If someone exhibits any symptoms of COVID-19, including cough, fever, shortness of breath, chills, sore throat, headache, muscle aches, loss of taste or smell, congestion or runny nose, diarrhea, nausea or vomiting. they can use CoxHealth’s Virtual Visits On Demand to receive an evaluation from a provider.
 If your provider determines a test is needed, they’ll refer the patient to a testing location.

 Most tests are done using a nasal swab and take only a few seconds.
 Patients will be contacted with their results when they’re available.

 If someone is diagnosed with COVID-19, they’ll receive instructions on how to move forward with care.
 The patient’s local health department will also likely do contact tracing.
 This is performed to determine if others may be at risk from contracting the virus and is based on interactions in the days prior to diagnosis.
 The health department will do appropriate notifications if necessary.

 “Close contact” refers to anyone who is within 6 feet of other people for a prolonged period of time and those who have been in contact with an infected individual’s secretions.
 In this case, “prolonged” is up to the interpretation of local health authorities looking into the situation.
 They determine what amount of time makes the most sense.

 Why should I wear a mask in public?

 Wearing a mask helps protect people around you from the virus.
 Given the range of symptoms related to COVID-19, there are many instances when people don’t realize they’re ill but can still pass along the virus to others.
 If everyone wears a mask, it helps us protect each other.

 What is the effectiveness of antibody testing?